The 10 Most Important PPC KPIs You Should Be Tracking

 Google is transparent about how Quality Score is measured by their team and why it’s necessary.
 Hal Varian, Google’s Chief Economist, explains how Quality Score works in the Google Ads auction in this popular video.

-Google improved how Quality Score is reported in Google Ads in 2017, but it still comes down to this simple fact:
+Google improved how Quality Score was reported in Google Ads in 2017, but it still comes down to this simple fact:

 - A good Quality Score (between 7 and 10) means you pay less money to advertise with Google Ads.